 Fees start at £70 for a 50-minute session.
 I reserve a small number of more affordable spaces for people on low incomes.
 A 90-minute initial consultation is £85.

 The First Meeting

 The purpose of the initial consultation is to discuss your needs and expectations, whether therapy could be helpful for you, and explore how we might work together.
-There is no commitment to continue, but you may want to return and meet for a few sessions before deciding whether you would like to proceed further.
-If and when you decide to continue, we will agree a regular time (s) to meet each week.
+There is no commitment to continue, but we may decide to have a few more preliminary meetings to get to know each other and considering whether working together would be helpful.
+If we decide to proceed, we will agree a regular time (s) to meet each week.